Spearfish soccer teams defeat STM - NewsBreak

 Loud drumline ahead

 RAPID CITY, S.D.
-(KOTA) - Rapid City Central’s Drumline is ready to take the field Friday for the Cobbler’s homecoming game.
-Starting at 6:30 a.m. the group picks up their drumsticks, but not the fried chicken kind.
-The drumline performs at different events throughout the school year and...
+(KEVN) - Rapid City Central’s Drumline is ready to take the field Friday for the Cobbler’s homecoming game.
+The drumline performs at different events throughout the school year and even competes against other schools.
+Keeping the beat, learning moves, and changing their speed is what make the drumline special.

 Big Ol’ Fish-Anderson Ohman